 - Step 3

-Mix potatoes, olive oil, garlic powder (if using), salt, and black pepper in a large bowl and use hands to mix spices with potatoes.
+Mix potatoes, olive oil, garlic powder (if using), salt, and black pepper in a large bowl and use hands to mix oil and spices with potatoes.
 Spread coated potatoes in a single layer, leaving space around each potato, on the prepared baking sheet.

 - Step 4